 Many of you will be traveling soon to enjoy a week of plane fellowship at Lakeland Linder Regional airport for a popular event called Sun-N-Fun.
 I would like to offer some advice as a transplant who has tried to adapt to the unique experience that is flying in Florida.

 First off use flight following.
 Get on with ATC as soon as you can and use it for your entire flight in.
 Expect that you might be dropped once you get 50 miles or so north of Lakeland as the traffic will be too tight for ATC to work you in.
+From this point on eyes outside and head on a swivel.

 There are some essential items to bring on the trip.
 Bring plenty of sun screen SPF 30 or better and apply it several times throughout the day, or we will know you are a tourist by your bright red color and the glow you give off at night.
 Wear a hat with a brim, and maybe something to cover the back of your neck.
 Bring a rain poncho or pick one up at the AOPA or Jeppesen booth so you can stay dry during the sudden showers.
 Drink lots of water all day long.
 Our temperature and humidity are very high and you will get dehydrated rapidly while outside.